 The mortgage market is incredibly competitive and it can be hard to understand what exactly is on offer.

-From the many different providers to the extensive range of products and rates available, we’ll take you through the routes to getting a mortgage, and the importance of carefully studying your options before making a decision.
+This guide will take you through the routes to getting a mortgage and the importance of studying your options before making a decision.

-Lenders and brokers must offer advice by recommending the most suitable mortgage for you.
+Lenders (usually banks) and brokers must offer advice when they recommend a mortgage for you.

-They’ll assess the level of mortgage repayments you can afford, by taking into account your income as well as your debt repayments and day-today spending.
+They’ll assess the level of mortgage repayments you can afford, by looking at your income as well as your debt repayments and day-today spending.
 This means you should end up with a mortgage that suits your needs.

 Although lenders and brokers must offer advice in almost all cases, you might be able choose to reject the advice and find your own mortgage deal based on your own research.
 If you choose your own mortgage without advice it’s called an “execution-only” application.